SNTSVV/SMRL_Library/README.md

 This repository contains the source of SMRL library.
 It includes all the algorithms necessary to execute metamorphic relations.

-A compiled version of the libray is available under releases/icst2020
+A compiled version of the library is available under releases/icst2020

 See LICENSE.txt for license information.